 The Orchestra is headed by Maestro Vladimir Spivakov, a world-known violinist and conductor.
-Prominent conductors are collaborating and regularly performing with the NPR.
-Along with Vladimir Spivakov, the National Philharmonic of Russia has been collaborating with such sought-after maestros as James Conlon, Ken-David Masur, Krzysztof Penderecki, Vladimir Ashkenazy, Otto Tausk, Simon Gaudenz, Alexander Vedernikov, Tugan Sokhiev, Jukka-Pekka Saraste, Jan Latham-Koenig, John Nelson, Vladimir Yurovsky, Michel Plasson, Okko Kamu and others.
+The orchestra brings together the topmost musicians from St. Petersburg and Moscow, the musical elite of Russia.
+Along with Vladimir Spivakov, the National Philharmonic of Russia has been collaborating with such sought-after maestros as Mariss Jansons, Antonia Pappano, James Conlon, Ken-David Masur, Krzysztof Penderecki, Vladimir Ashkenazy, Otto Tausk, Simon Gaudenz, Alexander Vedernikov, Tugan Sokhiev, Christian Thielemann, Jukka-Pekka Saraste, Jan Latham-Koenig, John Nelson, Vladimir Yurovsky, Michel Plasson, Okko Kamu and others.

-During past years the NPR has performed with many outstanding artists, such as opera stars Jessye Norman, Placido Domingo, Jose Carreras, Kiri Te Kanawa, Dmitry Hvorostovsky, Maria Gulegina, Juan Diego Florez, Matthias Goerne, Waltraud Meier, Ferruccio Furlanetto, Marcelo Alvarez, Ramon Vargas, Violeta Urmana, Anna Netrebko, violinists Gidon Kremer, Gil Shaham, Hilary Hahn, David Garrett, Anne-Sophia Mutter, Leonidas Kavakos, Maxim Vengerov, Joshua Bell, Laurent Korcia, cellists Natalia Gutman, Alexander Knyazev, Tatiana Vasilieva, pianists Arkady Volodos, Barry Douglas, Boris Berezovsky, Evgeny Kissin, Andras Schiff, Maurizzio Pollini, Igor Levit, Marc-Andre Hamelin, John Lill, Denis Matsuev, Nikoly Lugansky, a.o.
+During past years the NPR has performed with many outstanding artists, such as Jessye Norman, Placido Domingo, Jose Carreras, Kiri Te Kanawa, Dmitry Hvorostovsky, Maria Gulegina, Juan Diego Florez, Matthias Goerne, Waltraud Meier, Ferruccio Furlanetto, Marcelo Alvarez, Ramon Vargas, Violeta Urmana, Anna Netrebko, Gidon Kremer, Hilary Hahn, Anne-Sophia Mutter, Leonidas Kavakos, Maxim Vengerov, Joshua Bell, Laurent Korcia, cellists Natalia Gutman, Evgeny Kissin, Andras Schiff, Maurizzio Pollini, Igor Levit, Marc-Andre Hamelin a.o.